 - Management of assessments is overseen by the Programme Team.
-Assessments align with module aims and learning outcomes. - Assessment briefs and markers' guides are scrutinised by the relevant External Examiner prior to use. - Submitted work is marked and moderated by academic staff, and scrutinised and approved by the External Examiner. - Written assessments are anonymous to the marker unless otherwise specified in the Module Proforma.
-The practice of the School's Awards Board in respect of double marking is that written summative assessments are marked in batches by a team of markers and a sample of papers subsequently reviewed and moderated by a different member of academic staff.
-Where this is not possible (e.g. for oral presentations), work is marked and moderated either by two lecturers present at the assessment, or by reviewing filmed footage of the assessment. - Assessment of students' practice is subject to quality procedures outlined in the School's Practice Placement Quality System. - Practice Assessment Documents are moderated by Academic Assessors.
-A report is presented to the School Education Committee by the Placement Quality Lead. - Student practice evaluations are discussed with Senior Nurse Representatives and Placement Quality Lead triannually. - Operational groups review assessment processes throughout the year.
+Assessments align with module aims and learning outcomes. - Assessment briefs and markers' guides are scrutinised by the relevant External Examiner prior to use. - Submitted work is marked and moderated by academic staff, and scrutinised and approved by the External Examiner.
+Written assessments are anonymous to the marker unless otherwise specified in the Module Proforma.
+The practice of the School's Awards Board in respect of double marking is that written summative assessments are marked in - of the School's Awards Board in respect of double marking is that written summative assessments are marked in batches by a team of markers and a sample of papers subsequently reviewed and moderated by a different member of academic staff.
+Where this is not possible (e.g. for oral presentations), work is marked and moderated either by two lecturers present at the assessment, or by reviewing filmed footage of the assessment.

+- Assessment of students' practice is subject to quality procedures outlined in the School's Practice Placement Quality System. - Practice Assessment Documents are moderated by Academic Assessors.
+A report is presented to the School Education Committee by the Placement Quality Lead. - Student practice evaluations are discussed with Senior Nurse Representatives and Placement Quality Lead tri-annually. - Operational groups review assessment processes throughout the year